 Am I am being motherly enough so you will always want to be my best girlfriend, yet parental enough that you know I am here to guide you in every way possible throughout your life?

 I hope you know I am always up for cuddles, kisses, snuggles, laughs and cries with you.
-Please know that the more affection from you the better, even if it may look like I am miserable or having a bad day.
+The more affection from you the better, even if it may look like I am miserable or having a bad day.

 You once told me that if I was a kid your age you would want to be my best friend.
 Please know that I hold those sweet words close to my heart and you and your brother are my very best friends.

-Tatum, I hope you think I am good enough for you because today as I reflected on your almost last 9 years, I finally felt that way.
+Tatum, I hope you think I am good enough for you because today as I reflected on your last 9 years, I finally feel that way.